 Allocated expenses of mutual funds.
 The allocable investment expenses of nonpublicly offered mutual funds are subject to the 2% limit.
-Those of publicly offered mutual funds are not subject to the 2% limit.
+Publicly offered mutual funds do not pass investment expenses through to shareholders.

 Nonpublicly offered mutual funds.

-These funds will send you a Form 1099-DIV, Dividends and Distributions, or substitute form, showing your share of gross income and investment expenses.
+These funds will send you a Form 1099-DIV, Dividends and Distributions, or a substitute form, showing your share of gross income and investment expenses.
 You can claim the expenses only as a miscellaneous itemized deduction subject to the 2% limit.

 Publicly offered mutual funds.
-These funds will send you a Form 1099-DIV, or substitute form, showing the net amount of dividend income (gross dividends minus investment expenses).
+These funds will send you a Form 1099-DIV, or a substitute form, showing the net amount of dividend income (gross dividends minus investment expenses).
 This net figure is the amount you report on your return.
 A "publicly offered" mutual fund is one that is:

-- 1) Continuously offered pursuant to a public offering, - 2) Regularly traded on an established securities market, or

-3) Held by or for at least 500 persons at all times during the tax year.
+- Continuously offered pursuant to a public offering, - 2) Regularly traded on an established securities market, or - Held by or for at least 500 persons at all times during the tax year.